Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams: Haggard--Rovelli Spacetime

 \begin{itemize} \item $\mathcal{S}^-$ and $\mathcal{S}^+$ are null hypersurfaces.
 The junction condition on the intrinsic metric holds.
 Their interpretation as thin shells of null dust of mass $m$ follows: The allowed discontinuity in their extrinsic curvature results in a distributional contribution in $T_{\mu\nu}$ on $\mathcal{S}^-$ and $\mathcal{S}^+$, see next section.
 This is standard procedure in Vaidya null shell collapse models \cite{vaidya_gravitational_1951}, see for instance \cite{poisson2004relativist}. $T_{\mu\nu}$ vanishes everywhere else in the spacetime.

 \item The surfaces $\mathcal{F^+}$, $\mathcal{F^-}$, $\mathcal{C^+}$, $\mathcal{C^-}$ depicted in Figure \ref{fig:ansatz} are spacelike.
 Their union $\mathcal{B} \equiv \mathcal{F}^-\cup\mathcal{C}^-\cup\mathcal{C}^+\cup\mathcal{F}^+$ constitutes the interior boundary $\mathcal{B}$.
 The intrinsic metric is matched on the spheres $\Delta$ and $\varepsilon^{\pm}$.
-The extrinsic curvature is discontinuous on $\varepsilon^{\pm}$, see previous point, and is also discontinuous on $\Delta$ because of the requirement that $C^\pm$ are spacelike: the normal to the surface jumps from being future oriented to being past oriented.
+The extrinsic curvature is discontinuous on $\varepsilon^{\pm}$, see previous point, and is also discontinuous on $\Delta$ because of the requirement that $\mathcal{C^+}$ are spacelike: the normal to the surface jumps from being future oriented to being past oriented.

 \item $\mathcal{Z}$ is a spacelike surface.
 The junction conditions for both the intrinsic metric and extrinsic curvature, hold, including on the sphere $\Delta$.
-As we will see below, $\mathcal{Z}$ plays only an auxiliary role and need not be further specified, see also Appendix \ref{sec:crossedFingers} for this point. \item $\mathcal{M^-}$ and $\mathcal{M^+}$ are marginally trapped (anti--trapped) surfaces and the shaded regions are trapped (anti--trapped).
+As we will see below, $\mathcal{Z}$ plays only an auxiliary role and need not be further specified.
+See also Appendix \ref{sec:crossedFingers} for this point. \item $\mathcal{M^-}$ and $\mathcal{M^+}$ are marginally trapped (anti--trapped) surfaces and the shaded regions are trapped (anti--trapped).
 That is, the expansion of outgoing (ingoing) null geodesics vanishes on $\mathcal{M^-}$ ($\mathcal{M^+}$), is negative inside the shaded regions and positive everywhere else in the spacetime. \end{itemize}

 Before explicitly giving the metric, let us comment on the necessity of extending the interior boundary outside the (anti--)trapped regions.
-By Birkhoff's theorem and as noted above, the marginally trapped and anti--trapped surfaces $\mathcal{M^-}$ and $\mathcal{M^+}$ can only be realized as being portions of the $r=2m$ surfaces of the Kruskal spacetime.
+By the assumption of spherical symmetry and Birkhoff's theorem, the marginally trapped and anti--trapped surfaces $\mathcal{M^-}$ and $\mathcal{M^+}$ can only be realized as being portions of the $r=2m$ surfaces of the Kruskal spacetime.
 If these do not meet the interior boundary, they must run all the way to null infinity.
-Thus, in order to have a consistent physical picture of the spacetime far from the transition, we must allow for non negligible quantum gravitational effects taking place in the vicinity, and crucially, outside, the (anti--)trapped surfaces.
+Thus, in order to have the global spacetime structure of a single asymptotic region, we must allow for non negligible quantum gravitational effects taking place in the vicinity, and crucially, outside, the (anti--)trapped surfaces.

 The metric, energy--momentum tensor and expansions of null geodesics are given in Eddington--Finkelstein coordinates in the following section.
-The metric is given in Kruskal coordinates in Appendix \ref{sec:KruskalRH} and the relation of the construction presented here to the original construction in \cite{haggard_quantum-gravity_2015} is explained in Appendix \ref{sec:crossedFingers}.
+The metric is given in Kruskal coordinates in Appendix \ref{sec:KruskalRH}.